In this course you’ll explore the latest political ideas that help you better understand today’s complex world.

 Parliamentary Studies Pathway

-This exciting placement year could mean working with an MP at Westminster, at a party headquarters, in a constituency office or another political organisation.
-It’s an excellent opportunity to gain an insight into the workings of parliament and government, put your knowledge and skills into practice and gain valuable work experience to support your future career plans.
+This placement year could mean working with an MP at Westminster, at a party headquarters, in a constituency office or other political organisation.
+It’s an excellent opportunity to gain insight into the workings of parliament and government, put your knowledge and skills into practice and gain valuable work experience to support your future career.

-At the end of Year 1, you’ll have the opportunity to apply for a place on our BA Politics with Quantitative Research Methods pathway.
-This pathway will help you develop advanced analytical skills, which are in high demand across the public, private, and third sectors.
-You will learn statistical analysis techniques and their application to real data (e.g. survey data, countries’ statistical data) using statistical software.
+You will learn statistical analysis techniques and their application to real data (eg survey data, countries’ statistical data) using statistical software.
 You will also write a dissertation in which you will analyse quantitative data to examine questions about politics, development or international relations.

-You are not required to have done Mathematics at A level, this pathway is open to all students as long as you have attained an overall 2:1 in your first year and a 2:1 in the Comparative Politics module.
+You are not required to have done Mathematics at A level.
+You will need to attain an overall grade of 2:1 in first year and a 2:1 in the Comparative Politics module.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.